Correlation Between First Trust and Janus Henderson

 Strong

 Over the last 90 days Janus Henderson SmallMid has generated negative risk-adjusted returns adding no value to investors with long positions.
-In spite of conflicting performance in the last few months, the Etf's primary indicators remain rather sound which may send shares a bit higher in April 2025.
-The latest tumult may also be a sign of longer-term up-swing for the fund shareholders.
+In spite of latest conflicting performance, the Etf's primary indicators remain sound and the latest tumult on Wall Street may also be a sign of longer-term gains for the fund shareholders.

 First Trust and Janus Henderson Volatility Contrast